Observables in Quantum Mechanics and the Importance of Self-adjointness: Basic ideas and results on SA operators

-where $n\in\mathbb{Z}$.
-It may be noted that for each value of the parameter $\theta$, the spectrum is different.
-We thus have a one parameter family of inequivalent quantizations of the momentum operator on a line interval.
+where $n\in\mathbb{Z}$ and $\left\{\psi_n\right\}^{+\infty}_{-\infty}$ form an orthonormal basis in $L^2[0,1]$.
+Notice that for each value of the parameter $\theta$, the spectrum is different, that is, we have a one parameter family of inequivalent quantizations of the momentum operator on a finite interval.